 If you are interested, contact us!
 We have staff on hand who are experts at pairing rabbits and will help you with the process!

-When a bunny stops eating, it's an indication that they aren't feeling well and need immediate intervention by a vet.
+Bunnies love to eat (and why we have to be so careful about what and how much we feed them)!
+So, when a bunny stops eating, it's an indication that they aren't feeling well and need immediate intervention by a vet.
 Rabbits who stop eating can die within the first 24 hours if not treated.
 If you cannot get to a vet until tomorrow, there are some basic steps that you should follow to assess their condition and stabilize them until you can take them for a check up.